zuby213/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a script that prints “Hello, World”,
+ a script that prints “Hello, World” a smiley script